esphome/esphome-devices/src/docs/devices/KMC-Smart-Tap/index.md

 status_led:
   pin:
     number: GPIO1
-    inverted: yes # yes for on/no for off
+    inverted: yes # yes for off/no for on
 ```